PhilippW94/Kafka_POV/README.md

 __3. Install Kafka Cluster__

 __4. Configure Atlas Environment__
-* __Note__: If using the [Shared Demo Environment](https://docs.google.com/document/d/1cWyqMbJ_cQP3j7S4FJQhjRRiKq9WPfwPG6BmJL2bMvY/edit), please refer to the pre-existing collections for this PoV.
-(RICH-QUERY.customers & RICH-QUERY.customersIndexed)
 * Log-on to your [Atlas account](http://cloud.mongodb.com) (using the MongoDB SA preallocated Atlas credits system) and navigate to your SA project
 * In the project's Security tab, choose to add a new user, e.g. __main_user__, and for __User Privileges__ specify __Read and write to any database__ (make a note of the password you specify)
 * In the Security tab, add a new __IP Whitelist__ for your laptop's current IP address